Home

-/5 ignition for BMW motorcycles
+Ignition systems for BMW motorcycles

 by Duane Ausherman

-This page is about the battery coil ignition systems used on the /5, /6 and /7 BMW motorcycles.
-The official name is Kettering ignition.
-The points on this series of BMW motorcycles are part of an old ignition system called “points and condenser” or “battery/coil ignition.”
-The /5 was the first modern twin-cylinder BMW motorcycle to get battery coil ignition.
+The points on the this series of BMW motorcycles are part of an old ignition system called "points and condenser" or "battery/coil ignition."
+This system replaced magnetos, in most applications, back in the 1930s.
+BMW Motorcycles kept the magneto system up through 1969 on most twins.
+The singles were battery/coil type.
+The /5 was the first modern twin cylinder BMW motorcycle to get battery coil ignition again.
+The previous one was the R51/2 in 1950.

 2. The points are nothing but a switch.
 The wall switch to turn on lights is almost the same item.
 The main difference is that points open and close at a very high speed and are operated by a rotating part called a cam.